28 Things You Didn't Know About Napoleon

 The “Napoleon Complex” has been debunked by studies.
 Upon his death, the attending physician made a note that Napoleon’s body was 5'2" "from the top of the head to the heels" which equals 5’ 6” in English measurements.

 Supposedly, the priest Vignali removed some of Napoleon’s organs after his death and may have also taken his penis.
-The ruler’s penis was handed down through the Vignali family, as one does, and ended up being sold to a British book firm in 1916.
+The ruler’s member was handed down through the Vignali family, and ended up being sold to a British book firm in 1916.

-John K. Lattimer, former chairman of urology at the Columbia University College of Physicians and Surgeons, purchased Napoleon’s penis at auction in 1977.
-It was described as a “shriveled seahorse” (hey, it’s cold in the afterlife) and sold for $3,000.
+John K. Lattimer, former chairman of urology at the Columbia University College of Physicians and Surgeons, purchased the organ at auction in 1977.
+It was described as a “shriveled seahorse” and sold for $3,000.

 The relationship between Napoleon Bonaparte and his wife Joséphine started out very passionately, at least on his part.
 She definitely played the game and did have feelings for him, but her past and old habits of taking lovers plagued their marriage.